eprbell/rp2/README.dev.md

 ### Adding a New Accounting Method
 Accounting method plugins modify the behavior of the tax engine.
 They pair in/out lots according to the given accounting algorithm: [FIFO](src/rp2/plugin/accounting_method/fifo.py), [LIFO](src/rp2/plugin/accounting_method/lifo.py) and [HIFO](src/rp2/plugin/accounting_method/hifo.py) are examples of accounting method plugins.

 Accounting method plugins are discovered by RP2 at runtime and they must adhere to the conventions shown below.
-There are two ways to add a new plugin:
+To add a new plugin follow this procedure:
-* simplified procedure;
-* complete procedure.

-The simplified procedure is recommended for most cases: the complete procedure is more complex and it's useful when introducing optimizations that are not supported by the simplified one.
-[LIFO](src/rp2/plugin/accounting_method/lifo.py) and [HIFO](src/rp2/plugin/accounting_method/hifo.py) are examples of plugins built with the simplified procedure.
-[FIFO](src/rp2/plugin/accounting_method/fifo.py) is an example of a plugin built with the complete procedure.

-**NOTE**: If you're interested in adding support for a new accounting method, open a [PR](CONTRIBUTING.md).

-#### Simplified Procedure
 * add a new Python file to the `src/rp2/plugin/accounting_method/` directory and give it a meaningful name (like fifo.py)
 * import the following (plus any other RP2 or Python package you might need):
 ```